-Any student moving out of the residence halls must use the following checkout procedures:
+Any student moving out of the residence halls must use the following checkout procedures with the Director of Residence Life/Resident Supervisor:

-- 1. Inform the Director of Residence Life/Resident Supervisor that you are moving out of the residence hall. - 2.
-Make an appointment with the Director of Residence Life/Resident Supervisor to go over the Room Inventory Form. - 3.
-Clean room.
-This includes: - a.
-Dusting desk, dresser, and shelves. - b.
-Taking out any trash in the room. - c.
-Removing tape or any foreign substance from walls. - d.
-Vacuum or sweeping floor (including under your bed). - e.
-Remove all personal items from room and hall. - 5.
-Go over Room Inventory Form with Director of Residence Life/Resident Supervisor after items listed in #3 are completed. - 6.
-Turn in key and key card to Director of Residence Life/Resident Supervisor. - 7.
-Report to the Director of Residence Life with written endorsement that steps 1-5 have been completed. \
+- 1. Make an appointment

+- 2. Clean room.
+This includes:

+- a.
+Dusting desk, dresser, and shelves.

+- b.
+Taking out any trash in the room.

+- c.
+Removing tape or other foreign substances from walls.

+- d.
+Vacuuming or sweeping floor (including under the bed).

+- e.
+Removing all personal items from room and hall.

+- 5. Go over Room Inventory form

+- 6. Turn in key and key card

+- 7. Report with written endorsement that steps 1-5 have been completed.

 A fine will be assessed for not properly checking out of the dorms with a member of the residence life staff.
-Your refund deposit will be mailed to you if one is to be received.
+Your refund deposit will be mailed to you.
 If your deposit is forfeited, you will be notified of this as well as any other possible fines owed to Pratt Community College.